 We all contribute to the health of Hamilton County waterways.
 Hamilton County Public Health is working with the Storm Water District and Soil and Water Conservation District to monitor the health of Hamilton County waterways.
-The Health District operates the hotline (513) 946-7000 that residents can use to report storm water pollution.
+Residents may call the (513) 946-7000 hotline to report storm water pollution.

 Hamilton County Storm Water District

 The Hamilton County Storm Water District was established in March 2003 to meet the requirement of water quality set down by the Ohio EPA through the National Pollution Discharge Elimination System (NPDES) Phase II program.
 To better understand what this means and to learn about the Storm Water District’s activities, visit their website.

 A watershed is an area of land that drains into a common body of water such as a stream, lake, or wetland.
 Everyone in the world lives in a watershed.
 What we do on the land has a direct effect on the quality of our waterways.

 Water quality is a top environmental concern for Americans.
 Since the passage of the Clean Water Act in 1972, point-source pollution from industrial areas and sewage treatment plants has been greatly reduced.
 Today, increasing water quality problems are from non-point sources of pollution and storm water discharges.

 Did you know that every single person in Hamilton County contributes to the quality of county waterways?
 That’s right; the actions we take as individual citizens contribute to the health of the streams, rivers, and ponds that cross our county’s landscape.